klm127/klm127.github.io/_posts/2021-02-03-d3-map-census-data.md

 _Note_: Handling the text for mobile better will happen next version!

 _Note_: Some of the data points are missing(map displays all black) and some of the properties chain is a little redundant.
 This will get fixed in a future version.
-But I bet you can figure it out! 😉

 # Intro

 I had a week before Spring classes started and was chugging through [FreeCodeCamp's](https://www.freecodecamp.org/learn) Data Visualization certification.
-FCC teaches the basics of d3, and I was instantly impressed with the flexibility of the library.
-As always with FCC, I learned a ton, and was ready to get my certification, when I hit project 4, [Visualize Data with a Choropleth Map](https://www.freecodecamp.org/learn/data-visualization/data-visualization-projects/visualize-data-with-a-choropleth-map).
-I fell in love!
-I've always liked maps, and I was instantly hooked on the idea of tying data to a map with colors and a tooltip.
-I put my certification on pause and embarked on what turned out two be two projects - a [data cleaner](https://www.quaffingcode.com/census-csv-parser/doc/index.html) for Node and [a pair of visualizer and selector classes](https://github.com/klm127/us-census-chloropleth-viewer-data-selector) for use with d3.
+FCC teaches the basics of [d3](https://d3js.org/), and I was instantly impressed with the flexibility of this data visualization library.
+As always with FCC, I learned a ton, and was ready to get my certification.
+But when I hit project 4, [Visualize Data with a Choropleth Map](https://www.freecodecamp.org/learn/data-visualization/data-visualization-projects/visualize-data-with-a-choropleth-map).
+I fell in love.
+I've always liked the texture and color of a good map, especially one that gives you some real information, and I was instantly hooked on the idea of tying data to a map with colors and a tooltip.
+So I put my certification on pause and embarked on what turned out two be two projects - a [data cleaner](https://www.quaffingcode.com/census-csv-parser/doc/index.html) for Node and [a pair of visualizer and selector classes](https://github.com/klm127/us-census-chloropleth-viewer-data-selector) for use with d3.

 # Table of Contents
  - [The Visualization](#the-visualization)